teeto4517/trust-wallet/README.md

 # Sample Mobile Automation Framework

+> **Note:** The APK file is not included in this repository due to GitHub's 100 MB file size limit.
+To run tests locally, place your APK file (e.g., `androidAPP.apk`) in the directory `src/apps/android/`.
+Update your test configuration or driver setup if your APK has a different name or location.

 This project is a Java-based mobile automation framework using Appium, Selenium, and TestNG.
 It follows the Page Object Model (POM) design pattern and includes robust logging and reporting features.

 ## Features